 There’s a reason why everyone loves sandwiches.
 You can stack them, slice them, stuff them, toast them, dip them, grill them, fry them, or fill them.
 Sandwiches are perfect for a quick meal, easy to handle, require minimal clean-up and the creative options are endless.
-With so many meats, veggies, spreads, and cheeses that you can stuff between two slices of bread, sometimes it’s good to go back to the basics and remember why we fell in love with sandwiches in the first place.
+With so many meats, veggies, spreads, and popular cheeses that you can stuff between two slices of bread, sometimes it’s good to go back to the basics and remember why we fell in love with sandwiches in the first place.
 Here’s a list of the ultimate best sandwich recipes for your adult lunch box.

 Classic Italian Sub Sandwich